HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 The most popular attribute is `class`, with nearly 3 billion occurrences in our dataset and constituting 34% of all attributes in use. `class` is by far the most prevalent attribute.

-The `value` attribute, which specifies the value of an `input` element, surprisingly completes the top ten.
-It's surprising to us because, subjectively, we didn't get the impression values were used that frequently.
+The `value` attribute, which specifies the value of an `input` element, surprisingly completes the top 10.
+It's surprising to us because, subjectively, we didn't get the impression `value` attributes were used that frequently.

 ### Attributes on pages